 Investment Firms shall disclose information relating to their own funds.
 Furthermore, Investment Firms shall disclose a description of the main features of the Common Equity Tier 1 and Additional Tier 1 instruments and Tier 2 instruments issued by the Investment Firm.
-In this respect, the Company's Tier 1 capital is wholly comprised of Common Equity Tier 1 Capital and other reserves.
+In this respect, the

+Company's Tier 1 capital is wholly comprised of Common Equity Tier 1 Capital and other reserves.

-At 31st of December 2023 the Capital base of the Company was as follows:
+At 31st of December 2024 the Capital base of the Company was as follows:

+Item €000

-OWN FUNDS (CET1+T1) €491
+OWN FUNDS (CET1+T1) €483

-COMMON EQUITY TIER 1 CAPITAL (CET1) 512
+COMMON EQUITY TIER 1 CAPITAL (CET1) 483

 Fully paid up capital instruments 2,502

 Share premium 186

-Retained earnings -2,505
+Retained earnings -3,128

-Previous years retained earnings -2, 505
+Previous years retained earnings -2, 449

-Other reserves 473
+Other reserves 1,067

-(-)TOTAL DEDUCTIONS FROM COMMON EQUITY TIER 1 -6
+(-)TOTAL DEDUCTIONS FROM COMMON EQUITY TIER 1 -684

 (-) Other intangible assets -6

 (-) CET1 instruments of financial sector entities where the investment firm has a significant investment 0

 CET1: Other capital elements, deductions and adjustments (Note 1) -139

 ADDITIONAL TIER 1 CAPITAL (T1) -

 TIER 2 CAPITAL (T2) -

 Under the Law, Own Funds consists mainly of paid up share capital, retained earnings less any proposed dividends, translation differences, investor compensation fund and un-audited current year losses.
-Current year profits are not added to own funds unless these are audited.
+Current year profits are not added to the Company's own funds unless these are audited.

-4. Own Funds requirements
+3. Own Funds requirements